Nettle – the warrior herb + soup recipe

 20200420_133712 20200420_135009 20200420_140057

-3. Cook until potato is soft
+3. Cook until the potato is soft.

 Enjoy